VaibhavGuptaIIITD/Creativity_CoSY_Lab/README_ProteinFoldPrototype.md

 R_t(s) = \frac{1}{\mathrm{RMSD}(s, s^{\mathrm{template}}) + \epsilon}
 $$

-Alternatively, one might use a TM-score that scales between 0 and 1.
+Alternatively, a TM-score (ranging from 0 to 1) could be used.

 ### Intuition and Rationale

-When a structural template is available, this term rewards the agent for producing a conformation similar to the known template.
-The inverse RMSD formulation means that smaller deviations yield higher rewards.
-This guides the agent towards biologically plausible structures by leveraging homologous information.
+When a structural template is available, this term rewards the agent for producing a conformation similar to the template.
+A lower RMSD (or higher TM-score) means that the predicted structure is close to a known homologous structure.
+This leverages known structural information to guide the folding process toward biologically plausible conformations.

 ---